 Aetna is also one of the largest carriers in the US and previously offered several low-cost options in four other states.
 For example, their Bronze-tier “$20 Copay” option was one of the most affordable comprehensive options that was previously offered in the Columbus area (and Franklin County).
 In earlier years, they featured a low $20 copay (only) on primary care physician visits without having to meet the deductible.
 It was a “point of service” managed care plan.
 Aetna, however, only offers Group and Senior plans in the Buckeye State, although private individual coverage may return.

-It is possible that Aetna will begin offering coverage in additional states in 2020, depending when specific changes are made to the Affordable Care Act legislation.
-Currently, their network is utilized in National General's short-term plans, which provide 12 months of inexpensive temporary benefits.
+It is possible that Aetna will begin offering coverage in additional states in 2021, depending when (or if) specific changes are made to the Affordable Care Act legislation.
+Currently, their network is utilized in National General’s short-term plans, which provide 12 months of inexpensive temporary benefits.
+Although benefits are capped at $1 million per year, the National General plan provides a popular alternative to healthy applicants that don’t qualify for a federal subsidy.

 What Happens If I Miss The Deadline?

-Temporary plans have become extremely popular with consumers who do not want to participate in the Marketplace and prefer to purchase simple major medical coverage that provides "no frills" benefits.
-National General (mentioned above) utilizes the Aetna PPO network and provides very affordable medical coverage during or after the Open Enrollment period.
+Temporary plans have become extremely popular with consumers who do not want to participate in the Marketplace and prefer to purchase simple major medical coverage that provides “no frills” benefits.
 Office visit and major medical benefits are available for up to one year.
 You can also re-apply for new coverage, or select a different carrier and policy.
+Many riders can be added to help reduce out-of-pocket costs of high inpatient hospital bills.

 “Special” enrollment periods are offered if you qualify for several exclusions.
 These are discussed later in the article.
 For example, if you lose existing coverage from a divorce, move to a different service area, leave your employer, or adopt a child, you are generally eligible to apply.
 When COBRA benefits end, an approved qualifying life event (QLE) is granted.